melizari/BidMachine-Ad-Exchange/README.md

 ​

 Dockerfile also can be patched on the CI/CD-solution’s side.
-For example Jenkinfile for Jenkins looks as follows:​
+For example Jenkinsfile for Jenkins looks as follows:​

 ``` groovy